makersacademy/airport_challenge/README.md

 This challenge helps us to get to grips with two programming fundamentals: TDD and OOP.

+### TDD

+The TDD side of things is the most important skill to learn, for it drives everything else that comes after it.
+As mentioned above, the tests create a roadmap going forward from which we can base our code on.
+Not only do the tests lead to more reliable and predictable code (if done correctly), they also provide structure for us developers to know what code to write.
+Moving through the user stories, creating tests from them, refactoring where necessary and finally writing code is the way to go.

+### OOP

 The OOP side, in its most basic form, comprises of the following - making a class and instantiating objects from it.

 ```ruby